 Additionally, people with substance use disorders are more prone to developing co-occurring anxiety disorders.
 If you are struggling with addiction and signs of anxiety, finding addiction treatment for yourself can help.
 Call 1.844.675.1628 to get started at Right Step Hill Country today.

-While everyone experiences anxiety, when you struggle with an anxiety disorder, symptoms interfere with your daily life.
-Anxiety disorders cause intense feelings of panic or worrying which don’t go away.
+Stress and anxiety are natural feelings.
+However, when these feelings become so frequent and intense that they interfere with life, people receive a diagnosis of an anxiety disorder.
+Anxiety disorders cause intense feelings of panic or worrying, which don’t go away.
 These emotions can make it hard to leave your home, go to work, or socialize with others.
 The most common anxiety-related disorders include:

 Signs of anxiety can vary depending on the type of anxiety disorder you have.
-A panic disorder can cause you to deal with panic attacks that can require emergency medical treatment.
-Signs of anxiety can also include having an intense and irrational fear of something specific, like flying, public spaces, or large crowds.
-Social anxiety can make it hard to interact with others, which is why isolation is many times a complication of anxiety disorders.
+A panic disorder can cause you to deal with panic attacks requiring emergency medical treatment.
+Other anxiety symptoms include an intense and irrational fear of something specific, like flying, public spaces, or large crowds.
+Social anxiety can make it hard to interact with others, so isolation is often a complication of anxiety disorders.